British Citizenship Through Descent

 Awards and Accreditations

-British Citizenship by Birth in the UK
+British Citizenship by Descent Through a Parent Born in the UK

 Qualifying Connection to the UK